-Ver- Changes sion 6.0 Added support for parsing an entry section as a sequence of multi-line list items prefixed by '-' (SectionType=BulletPoints); the anchor and title of an entry section name may contain skool macros 5.4 The anchor part of an entry section name is optional
+Changed in version 6.0: Added support for parsing an entry section as a sequence of multi-line list items prefixed by '-' (SectionType=BulletPoints).
+The anchor and title of an entry section name may contain skool macros.

+Changed in version 5.4: The anchor part of an entry section name is optional.